National Security Commission on Artificial Intelligence: Recommendations

+As of December 2024, approximately 20% of the NSCAI's recommendations had been implemented through Congressional or Executive Action.

 Transparency

 In December 2019, a ruling was made under the Freedom of Information Act (FOIA) that the NSCAI must also provide historical documents upon request.
 The Electronic Privacy Information Center (EPIC) filed the lawsuit against the NSCAI in September 2019 after being refused information about the upcoming meetings and prepared records of the commission under FOIA and the Federal Advisory Committee Act (FACA).
 The U.S. District Court for the District of Columbia ruled in June 2020 that the NSCAI must comply with FACA and therefore hold open meetings and provide records to the public.
 The lawsuit was also filed by EPIC.